atgu/bge_analysis/concordance/README.md

 ## Memory Requirements and runtime

-These scripts import the imputed and ground truth genotypes into double-precision numeric matrices (without multithreading).
+These scripts import the imputed and ground truth genotypes into double-precision matrices (without multithreading).
 Thus, we *highly* recommend one to separate data by chromosome, and filter the imputed data so that they are on roughly the same set of SNPs as the ground truth data.

 As a rule of thumb, the provided scripts should take at most an hour on ~1000 samples and ~400k SNPs.
 A progress bar will be automatically displayed for routines such as importing data.

-## Bugs, usage difficulties, and feature requests
+## Bugs, usage difficulties, and feature requests?

 Please submit an issue for any problems and I will take a look asap.
 Alternatively, feel free to reach out to Benjamin Chu (bbchu@stanford.edu).